 Implications for Networking and Remote Ballot Marking

 Traditionally, ballots have been cast at polling places or through mail-in absentee ballots.
-There has been a growing trend to provide flexibility for voters to vote early in-person at vote centers or at home using remote ballot marking applications.
+There has been a growing trend to provide flexibility for voters to vote early and in-person at vote centers or at home using remote ballot marking applications.
 These innovative methods of voting provide additional paths to voting independently and privately for voters including those with disabilities.
-Likewise, advances in technology have led to efficiencies in election administration, including increasing use of e-pollbooks for easy check-in and electronic election results reporting for timely aggregation of unofficial election results.
+Likewise, advances in technology have led to efficiencies in election administration, including increasing the use of e-pollbooks for easy check-in and electronic election results reporting for timely aggregation of unofficial election results.

-These additional election systems require network access to synchronize voter records, access remote ballot marking applications, and transmit unofficial election results. securing these systems is outside the scope of VVSG 2.0.
-However, the benefits and risks associated with the use of these technologies was carefully considered when developing the Guidelines, and requirements were developed to ensure that the voting system is isolated from these additional election systems.
+These additional election systems require network access to synchronize voter records, access remote ballot marking applications, and transmit unofficial election results.
+The measures taken to securing these systems falls outside the scope of VVSG 2.0.
+However, the benefits and risks associated with the use of these technologies was carefully considered when developing the Guidelines, whereas the associated and requirements were created developed to ensure that the voting system is isolated from these additional election systems.

 This section clarifies the boundary between the external election systems and the voting system as well as the use of wireless technologies within polling places or vote centers.